Glass cockpit: Commercial aviation

-Unlike the previous era of glass cockpits—where designers merely copied the look and feel of conventional electromechanical instruments onto cathode ray tubes—the new displays represent a true departure.
+Unlike the previous era of glass cockpits—where designers merely copied the look and feel of conventional electromechanical instruments onto cathode-ray tubes—the new displays represent a true departure.
 They look and behave very similarly to other computers, with windows and data that can be manipulated with point-and-click devices.
 They also add terrain, approach charts, weather, vertical displays, and 3D navigation images.

 The improved concepts enable aircraft makers to customize cockpits to a greater degree than previously.
 All of the manufacturers involved have chosen to do so in one way or another—such as using a trackball, thumb pad or joystick as a pilot-input device in a computer-style environment.
 Many of the modifications offered by the aircraft manufacturers improve situational awareness and customize the human-machine interface to increase safety.

 Modern glass cockpits might include synthetic vision systems (SVS) or enhanced flight vision systems (EFVS).
 Synthetic vision systems display a realistic 3D depiction of the outside world (similar to a flight simulator), based on a database of terrain and geophysical features in conjunction with the attitude and position information gathered from the aircraft navigational systems.
 Enhanced flight vision systems add real-time information from external sensors, such as an infrared camera.

 All new airliners such as the Airbus A380, Boeing 787 and private jets such as Bombardier Global Express and Learjet use glass cockpits.

 General aviation

-Many modern general aviation aircraft are available with glass cockpits.
-Systems such as the Garmin G1000 are now available on many new GA aircraft, including the classic Cessna 172.
+Many modern general aviation (GA) aircraft are available with glass cockpits.
+Systems such as the Garmin G1000 are now available on many new GA aircraft, including the classic Cessna 172 and more modern Cirrus SR22.
 Many small aircraft can also be modified post-production to replace analogue instruments.

 Glass cockpits are also popular as a retrofit for older private jets and turboprops such as Dassault Falcons, Raytheon Hawkers, Bombardier Challengers, Cessna Citations, Gulfstreams, King Airs, Learjets, Astras, and many others.
 Aviation service companies work closely with equipment manufacturers to address the needs of the owners of these aircraft.

-Consumer, research, hobby & recreational aviation
+Consumer, research, hobby, and recreational aviation

-Today, smartphones and tablets use mini-applications, or "apps", to remotely control complex devices, by WiFi radio interface.
-They demonstrate how the "glass cockpit" idea is being applied to consumer devices.
-Applications include toy-grade UAVs which use the display and touch screen of a tablet or smartphone to employ every aspect of the "glass cockpit" for instrument display, and fly-by-wire for aircraft control.
+Today, smartphones and tablets use apps to remotely control complex devices, e.g. by Wi-Fi radio interface, demonstrating how the "glass cockpit" idea can be applied to consumer devices.
+Applications include toy-grade UAVs which use the display and touch screen to employ every aspect of the "glass cockpit" for instrument display, and fly-by-wire for aircraft control.